ubersejanus/celebrant-website/_services/where-to-start.md

 ## [Notice of Intended Marriage](https://www.ag.gov.au/families-and-marriage/publications/notice-intended-marriage)

 The first form must be completed at least one month before your wedding ceremony, and no more than 18 months before your wedding ceremony.
 It is the start of the formal process of marriage.
 If there is any delay, we can simply complete a new copy of the form after 17 months (to account for the one=month waiting period.)
+It can be submitted by a person whose divorce is still pending.

 ### Identification